 Dr Carter was delighted with the outcome, saying that “It’s a great forum to get your research heard by a lot of senior people within the Faculty.
 And you never know, you might end up winning”.

-Each researcher was commended for their proposed solutions to real-world problems:
+Each finalist for the award was commended for their proposed solutions to real-world problems:

 - Dr Annabell Bachem for ‘Does the microbiota-derived metabolite butyrate improve adoptive T cell therapy?’

 - Dr Claudia Di Bella for ‘3D-OSTEO: biofabrication of a 3D ex-vivo organoid model of osteosarcoma’

 - Dr Chris French for ‘Making better pain, heart and epilepsy drugs’; and